cmagnuson0489/Dating-Website-for-pet-owners/README.md

 - This will be my repository for a dating website that I am currently building.

-- This website will be catered towards people who have pets and are looking for a romantic partner with the same interests as well.
+- This website will be catered towards people who have pets and are looking to meet someone with the same interests as well.

 - I am contemplating using Mongo DB for my Database needs.